anfe67/EUROBIS-QC/DEV_NOTES.md

   needed.
 - Next : Look at parallel processing: Build a Pool for parallel pipeline for num_cpu -2 (at least 2 are needed for mssql), passing a slice of the datasets (would limit in the beginning).
-- TODO : Correct pipeline for DwCA, to be consistent with Database processing
+- DONE : Correct pipeline for DwCA, to be consistent with Database processing
-- TODO : Tests and Document, install on other PC and try to run in parallel
+- TODO : Tests and Document, install on other PC and try to run in parallel on MSSQL

 ## 13/01/2021
 - Update query optimization, attempted to use fields that are not null and involved in indexes to speed up the